 Visitors are led on a tour of the Skocjan Caves by fully-qualified guides.
-The tour takes an hour and a half and an explanation is given in English language.
+The tour takes an hour and a half and an explanation is given in the English language.

-On the surface ancient barns housing ethnological, karstology, and archeological exhibitions await your visit.
+On the surface, ancient barns housing ethnological, karstology, and archeological exhibitions await your visit.
 You can also walk through the park, marvel at its natural and cultural sights, and enjoy its unspoiled nature on the Škocjan Education Trail.

 ACTIVITIES during your stay at Pension Silvia, Apartments and Rooms in Portoroz, Slovenia